The American Revolutionary War

 The Treaties of Versailles

 The Treaties of Versailles, that were signed together with the Treaty of Paris, did not have anything to do with the United States of America, but was mostly about the fight for colonies between European countries France, Britain, Spain and the Netherlands.
 After lengthy negotiations, the countries decided which colonies they were to give back and to keep and came up with a solution everybody was happy with in the name of peace.
 The treaties specified exactly what was agreed upon by these European countries.

-Cite This Article"The Revolutionary War" History on the Net
+Cite This Article"The American Revolutionary War: The Fight For Independence" History on the Net

 More Citation Information.